ghedo/safely/README.md

 Safely
 ======

-**Safely** is a command-line tool to manage passwords in an extremely easy to use and secure way.
-The password database is a simple GnuPG encrypted JSON document; this makes manual access and manipulation of the database very simple.
+**Safely** is a command-line tool to manage passwords.
+It stores all your login information (usernames and passwords) in simple, JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.

 safely was implemented with the following design goals in mind:

  * Simple database format and schema (to ease manual manipulation)
  * Secure, GPG-based encryption which allows manual decryption (see above)
- * Simple, command-line based and non interactive interface
+ * Fool-proof command-line based and non interactive interface
  * Featureless ("do one thing, do it well")

 ## GETTING STARTED